kjonina/B8IT110/README.md

 -	The function uses ‘df’ and will automatically update.
 However, at the moment, the users input and the function to create ‘df’ are not linked.
 Also update hover templates.

+## 12th July
+##### jQuery
+- different graphs are displaced based on which button the user clicks

+Needs to be done:
+- Connect the input to creation of df
+- remove graphs until the user has clicked a button